xcore/sw_audio_effects/app_slicekit_long_delay/doc_quickstart/quickstart.rst

 ---------------------------------------------------

-This is a demonstration of an simple audio application that uses the SDRAM Memory slice, a number of software modules, and additional slices, to produce delays of upto 20 seconds (for a stereo channel at 48 kHz).
+This is a demonstration of an simple audio application that uses the SDRAM Memory slice, a number of software modules, and additional slices, to produce delays of up to 20 seconds (for a stereo channel at 48 kHz).

 Hardware Setup
 ++++++++++++++